-An excess flow valve is an enhanced safety device designed to automatically close and restrict natural gas flow if the service line or meter is punctured or damaged, causing a major pressure drop or leak.
+An excess flow valve (EFV) is an enhanced safety device designed to automatically close and restrict natural gas flow if the service line or meter is severely punctured or damaged, causing a major pressure drop.

 Excavation is the primary cause of damage.
 It’s best to contact 811 before you dig to have your utility lines marked for free.

 An excess flow valve will not protect against leaks inside a home or business, such as an appliance malfunction.
 If you smell natural gas inside your home, leave immediately and call 911 from a safe distance.

 The EFV is inserted in your natural gas service line by a qualified installer contracted by Colorado Springs Utilities.
 The line runs underground from the natural gas main line to your meter.
 Sometimes, an EFV cannot be installed because of high gas flow, low pressure or other factors.

 How do I know if I have an excess flow valve?

 Excess flow valves are installed in homes built after October 2010 or when natural gas service lines are replaced.

 If I don’t have an excess flow valve, is it necessary?

 We operate and maintain a safe natural gas system.
 An excess flow valve is not required on existing natural gas service lines.
 Federal code requires us to let our customers know about this optional device.